 The majority of near-drowning cases are attributed to

 accidents that occur near or in the water.
 The most common causes of

 - leaving children unattended near bodies of water

 - alcohol consumption while swimming or on a boat

-- concussion or seizure while in water
+- concussion, seizure, or heart attack while in

 - suicide attempt

 It’s a misconception that you’re safe if you’re larger than